GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Observations and methodology

 \subsection{Observations}

-The imaging data were obtained with the NIR camera HAWK-I \citep{Kissler-Patig:2008fr} located at the ESO VLT unit telescope\,4, using the broadband filters J, H, and Ks.
-HAWK-I has a field of view (FOV) of 7$'$.5 $\times$ 7$'$.5 with a cross-shaped gap of $15''$ between its 4 Hawaii-2RG detectors.
-The pixel scale is $0.106"$ per pixel.
-In order to be able to apply the speckle holography algorithm described in \citet{Schodel:2013fk} to reach an angular resolution of $0.2" $ FWHM, we used the fast-photometry mode to take a lot of series of short exposures.
+The imaging data were obtained with the NIR camera HAWK-I (High Acuity Wide field K-band Imager, \citealt{Kissler-Patig:2008fr}) located at the ESO VLT (Very Large Telescope) unit telescope\,4, using the broadband filters $J$, $H$, and $K_s$.
+HAWK-I has a field of view (FOV) of 7$'$.5 $\times$ 7$'$.5 with a cross-shaped gap of $15''$ between its four Hawaii-2RG detectors.
+The pixel scale is $0.106''$ per pixel.
+In order to be able to apply the speckle holography algorithm described in \citet{Schodel:2013fk} to reach an angular resolution of $0.2'' $ FWHM (full width at half maximum), we used the fast-photometry mode to take a lot of series of short exposures.
 The necessary short readout times required windowing of the detector.
 Here we present data of the central field of our survey from 2013 and 2015 (D13 and D15, hereafter).
 The first epoch corresponds to a pilot study.
-D15 data form part of the GALACTICNUCLEUS survey that we are carrying out within the framework of an ESO Large Programme \footnote{Based on observations made with ESO Telescopes at the La Silla Paranal Observatory under programme ID 195.B-0283.}.
-Table \ref{obs} summarises the relevant information of the data.
+D15 data form part of the GALACTICNUCLEUS survey that we are carrying out within the framework of an ESO Large Programme.\footnote{Based on observations made with ESO telescopes at the La Silla Paranal Observatory under programme ID 195.B-0283.} Table \ref{obs} summarises the relevant information of the data.

 \begin{itemize}

 \item \textbf{D13 data}:\\